-Tully Trail is a 0.9 mile loop trail located near Royalston, MA that features a lake.
+Tully Trail is a 0.9 mile loop trail located near Royalston, Massachusetts that features a lake.
 The trail is rated as moderate and primarily used for hiking, walking, nature trips, and birding.

 I love this place